Global-Witness/augmenta/README.md

   - [x] Brave's free plan has a rate limit of 1 query/second, won't work with multithreading
 - [x] Caching (for resuming interrupted augmentations) using SQLite
   - [x] Remove the need to specify the config file to clean cache `augmenta --clean-cache`
+  - [ ] Fix the bug where it sometimes reads in a completed cache.
+Or maybe chech if the CSV has changed as well?
   - [ ] More intelligent caching.
 Automatically offer to resume if interrupted (yes/no)
 - [x] Progress bar for the CLI
 - [ ] Validation of output